PicusZeus/modern-greek-inflexion/README.md

 Please make sure to update tests as appropriate.

 ## Change Log
+ * 0.5.0 Updated accentuation module, that deals better with augmentation of verbs.
  * 0.4.9 Improved accentuation handling, improved handling of sg only nouns
  * 0.4.8 Added optional flag aklito for nouns and adjectives (boolean)
  * 0.4.7 Bug fixes, added: adj on wr, verbs (aor and parat) on arw